btford/participating-in-open-source/README.md

 #### Fixing Issues in the PR

-When asked to make a change to a PR, A common mistake of newcomers to GitHub is to close and create a new one.
+When asked to make a change to a PR, newcomers oft mistakenly close the existing PR and create a new one.
 There's no need to do this!
-It's pretty easy to update the existing one.
+It's easy to update the existing one.

 First, make your changes to the relevant file(s).
 As you've done before, stage the file with `git add`: